Maxto5/Scratch-coursera-game/README.md

 # Scratch-coursera-game
-Space game to take cody to home planetHome
+Space game to take cody to home planet